Types of Degrees Construction Engineering Majors Are Getting

 - English Language - Knowledge of the structure and content of the English language including the meaning and spelling of words, rules of composition, and grammar.

 - Computers and Electronics - Knowledge of circuit boards, processors, chips, electronic equipment, and computer hardware and software, including applications and programming.

 Skills for Construction Engineering Majors

-construction engineering majors are found most commonly in careers in which the following skills are important:
+A major in construction engineering prepares you for careers in which the following skill-sets are crucial:

 - Reading Comprehension - Understanding written sentences and paragraphs in work related documents.